People use fast and flat simulation to reason about new games: Methods

-The Random gameplay model selects actions uniformly over the space of legal moves.
+The Random Gamer player selects actions uniformly over the space of legal moves.
 Games are simulated to the end (e.g., til either player wins or the game ends in a draw).

 \paragraph{Monte Carlo Tree Search.}